 It shouldn’t come as a surprise to anyone that people are five times more likely to read the headline than the body of the article.
 In other words, choosing a title that works is imperative to successfully promoting your content anywhere, not just social media.
 Click-bait headlines may work for some, but they’re not a guarantee.

-What’s more, these titles may even have the adverse effect, especially if the body doesn’t deliver the goods promised in the headline.
+What’s more, these titles may even have an adverse effect, especially if the body doesn’t deliver the goods promised in the headline.
 What your headlines should focus on, however, are calls-to-action, emotional triggers, using ‘you’ and ‘your’ wherever possible, teasing life-changing benefits to the reader, and making bold claims.
 All of these things have the potential to captivate readers’ attention and get them to click, which is the point.
-You don’t have to look much further than BuzzFeed to see great headlines at work. [bctt tweet=”Here are three necessary considerations to promote your content the right way over social media.” username=”LMHinz”]
+You don’t have to look much further than BuzzFeed to see great headlines at work.

 Each Platform with Its Own Content